The Business Model Canvas

 Channels may be:

 - direct, intermediated or wholesale.
-Organisations may market, sell and or provides services directly to their customers.
+Organisations may market, sell and/or provide services directly to their customers.
 Or they may operate through intermediaries like brokers and agents.
 Or they may wholesale to large distributors like supermarkets.

-Organisations can be choose a single channel, multi-channel strategy or omni-channel strategy.
+Organisations can choose a single-channel, multi-channel strategy or omni-channel strategy.

-The choose of channels may be based on
+The choice of channels may be based on

 - customer preferences like cost, speed and convenience,